hoppinjohnz/react-generalized-tic-tac-toe/README.md

 # react-generalized-tic-tac-toe

 Play this tic-tac-toe game [here](https://powerful-cove-23499.herokuapp.com/).
-This game was built by following the [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html).
+It was built by following the [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html).

 ## Features